sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

 L2FIB total/learned entries: 6/3  Last scan time: 0.0000e0sec  Learn limit: 16777216
 ```

-We could see that all the STATIC and DYNAMIC FDB Entries added previously via config file are now deleted both on SONiC and VPP side.
-VPP can still have valid enties since learning is enabled on VPP.
+Evidently, all STATIC and DYNAMIC FDB Entries previously added via the configuration file are now deleted, both on SONiC and VPP sides.
+VPP may still retain valid entries since learning functionality is enabled on the VPP side.

 ## FDB_FLUSH
-Flushing of FDB Entries are done in three ways as below, but on SONiC currently we're supporting below two modes of Flushing of Dynamically learnt entries on VPP side.
+Flushing of FDB Entries can be accomplished through three methods as outlined below.
+Presently, SONiC supports the following two modes for flushing dynamically learned entries on the VPP side.
-- Flush by Port ( Example: Flush all entries on Ethernet0 )
+- Flush by Interface/Port ( Example: Flush all entries on Ethernet0 )
-- Flush by VLAN ID ( Example: Flush all entries on bridge with particular VLAN ID)
+- Flush by Bridge/VLAN ID ( Example: Flush all entries on bridge with particular VLAN ID)
 - Flush all entries
 \* Please note that VPP Flushes only Dynamically learnt entries as STATIC type entries can only be deleted.

-1. To demonstrate FLUSH by Port, Lets go back to our config file fdbadd.json to add the sample FDB entries using swssconfig command.
-Below should be the FDB and FIB table look like.
+1. To illustrate FLUSH by Port/Interface, revisit the configuration file fdbadd.json to append sample FDB entries using the swssconfig command which should result in the FDB and FIB tables as depicted below.

 ```
 fdbshow